 Funds that are temporarily in excess of operating needs shall be invested by the Finance Officer.
 Such funds shall be invested in one (1) or more of the following:

-Obligations of the United States and of its agencies and instrumentalities, including obligations subject to repurchase agreements, provided that delivery of these obligations subject to repurchase agreements is taken either directly or through an authorized custodian.
+Obligations of the United States and of its agencies and instrumentalities, including obligations subject to repurchase agreements, provided that delivery of these obligations subject to repurchase agreements is taken either directly or through an authorized custodian;

-Obligations and contracts for future delivery or purchase of obligations backed by the full faith and credit of the United States or a United States government agency.
+Obligations and contracts for future delivery or purchase of obligations backed by the full faith and credit of the United States or a United States government agency;

-Obligations of any corporation of the United States government.
+Obligations of any corporation of the United States government;

-Certificates of deposit issued by or other interest-bearing accounts of any bank or savings and loan institution which are insured by the Federal Deposit Insurance Corporation or similar entity or which are collateralized, to the extent uninsured, including surety bonds, by any obligations permitted by KRS 41.240(4).
+Certificates of deposit issued by or other interest-bearing accounts of any bank or savings and loan institution having a physical presence in Kentucky which are insured by the Federal Deposit Insurance Corporation or similar entity or which are collateralized, to the extent uninsured, including surety bonds, by any obligations permitted by KRS 41.240(4);

-Uncollaterialized certifications of deposit issued by any bank or savings and loan institution rated in one (1) of the three (3) highest categories by a nationally recognized rating agency.
+Uncollaterialized certifications of deposit issued by any bank or savings and loan institution having a physical presence in Kentucky rated in one (1) of the three (3) highest categories by a competent rating agency;

-Bankers' acceptances for banks rated in one (1) of the three (3) highest categories by a nationally recognized rating agency.
+Bankers' acceptances for banks rated in one (1) of the three (3) highest categories by a competent rating agency;

-Commercial paper rated in the highest category by a nationally recognized rating agency.
+Commercial paper rated in the highest category by a competent rating agency;

-Bonds or certificates of indebtedness of this state and of its agencies and instrumentalities.
+Bonds or certificates of indebtedness of this state and of its agencies and instrumentalities;

-Securities issued by a state or local government or any instrumentality of agency thereof, in the United States, and rated in one (1) of the three (3) highest categories by a nationally recognized rating agency.
+Securities issued by a state or local government or any instrumentality of agency thereof, in the United States, and rated in one (1) of the three (3) highest categories by a competent rating agency;

-Shares of mutual funds, as permitted by law.1
+Shares of mutual funds and exchange traded funds, as permitted by law;1

+Individual equity securities if the funds being invested are managed by a professional investment manager regulated by a federal regulatory agency.
+The individual equity securities shall be included within the Standard & Poor’s 500 Index, and a single sector shall not exceed twenty five percent (25%) of the equity allocation; and

 FISCAL MANAGEMENT A04.6